victoriadrake/dotfiles/README.md

-# Dotfiles for Pop!_OS
+# Dotfiles for Ubuntu 21.10

 My preferred starting configuration.
-Currently using [Pop!_OS 20.10](https://pop.system76.com/).
+Currently using [Ubuntu 21.10 Impish Indri](https://ubuntu.com/download/desktop).

 The installation script (`scripts/install.sh`) will install a suggested serving of programs and applications using scripts in the `scripts/programs/` directory.
 Please verify that you want these before running the script.